 Emission Testing Guidance

 Each facility is assigned a DoAQ staff member for handling compliance questions and reporting review.
-The contact can be found through our Permit Portal.
+The contact can be found through our Permit Portal by searching for your facility or by looking up your permit number and contacting the "State Compliance" manager listed.
 Questions and reports may be addressed to your compliance manager.

 The Department generally requires that testing be conducted in accordance with methodology promulgated by the Environmental Protection Agency in the Code of Federal Regulations (CFR).
 Alternative methods or deviations from a promulgated method must receive approval prior to the test.
 A complete listing of test methods is available under EPAs bulletin board system at https://www.epa.gov/emc .